Saturday 12 November 2022 - 7:00 pm

 Audience Feedback 2021

-Clonter is also delighted to welcome Director, Lysanne van Overbeek, to Clonter this year.
+Clonter is also delighted to welcome Director, Lysanne van Overbeek, and Lighting Designer, Brett Kasza, to Clonter this year.

 We are most grateful to Clive Timms for his continued commitment to this annual event as Music Director.

 Alexandra, who took part in the 2019 Opera Gala, went on to the prestigious Jette Parker Young Artist Programme, at Covent Garden.
 In her second and final season on the Jette Parker Young Artist Programme, Alexandra featured in Mozart, Handel and Britten roles among other projects and worked under conductors Hartmut Haenchen, Harry Bicket and Sir Antonio Pappano.
 In the Linbury Theatre Alexandra sang Anthony Almeida’s staged production of Pierrot Lunaire.
 Despite the pandemic-related challenges of Alexandra’s first season as a Covent Garden Young Artist, she was able to make a highly acclaimed mainstage debut as “an exquisite, self-assured Dafne” (The Guardian) in Handel’s Apollo e Dafne under Christian Curnyn and participate in a host of online events including an ensemble recital with Antonio Pappano at the piano, and the contemporary 8bit Series presenting newly commissioned works.